 We are evaluating the possibility of seeking breakthrough therapy or fast track designation for some of our product candidates, although we may elect not to do so.
 A breakthrough therapy program is for a product candidate intended to treat a serious or life-threatening condition, and preliminary clinical evidence indicates that the product candidate may demonstrate substantial improvement on a clinically significant endpoint(s) over available therapies.
 In contrast, a fast track program is for a product candidate that treats a serious or life-threatening condition, and nonclinical or clinical data demonstrate the potential to address an unmet medical need.
 Although we believe some of our product candidates may qualify under either or both of the breakthrough therapy and fast track programs, we may elect not to pursue either of these programs, and the FDA has broad discretion whether or not to grant these designations.
 Accordingly, even if we believe a particular product candidate is eligible for breakthrough therapy or fast track designation, we cannot assure you that the FDA would decide to grant it.
-Even if we do receive breakthrough therapy or fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
-The FDA may withdraw breakthrough therapy or fast track designation if it believes that the product no longer meets the qualifying criteria.
-In addition, the breakthrough therapy program is a relatively new program.
+Even if we do receive fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
+The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.
+In addition, the breakthrough therapy program is a relatively new program for which the FDA has not yet published official guidance.
 As a result, we cannot be certain whether any of our product candidates can or will qualify for breakthrough therapy designation.
 Our business may be harmed if we are unable to avail ourselves of these or any other expedited development and regulatory pathways.